uliwitness/vanguardbot/README.md

 Vanguardbot for the first time.
 It also keeps a `data/seenusers.txt` file, which does not get cleared and collects the names of all users that have chatted whenever you had Vanguardbot running.
 You can use this to find out when a new user chats for the first time.

+## Building

+To build Vanguardbot:

+On Linux, use CMake or just open the repository folder with CLion.
+On macOS, use the `vanguardbot.xcodeproj`.
+On Windows, use the `vanguardbot_win.sln`.